 (f) Additional Phase.
-Applications proposing an additional phase of an existing tax credit Development that is under common ownership serving the same Target Population or Applications proposing Developments that are adjacent to an existing tax credit Development that is under common ownership serving the same Target Population, shall be considered ineligible unless the other Developments or phase(s) of the Development have been completed and have maintained occupancy of at least 90% for a minimum six month period as reflected in the submitted rent roll.
+An Application proposing an additional phase of an existing tax credit Development that is under common or Affiliate ownership, or Control serving the same Target Population or Applications proposing Developments that are adjacent to an existing tax credit Development that is under common Affiliate ownership or Control serving the same Target Population, shall be considered ineligible unless the other Developments or phase(s) of the Development have been completed and have maintained occupancy of at least 90% for a minimum six month period as reflected in the submitted rent roll.
 If the Additional Phase is proposed by any Principal of the existing tax credit Development, the Developer Fee included in Eligible Basis for the Additional Phase may not exceed 15%, regardless of the number of Units.
 If the Application proposes the Rehabilitation or replacement of existing federally-assisted affordable housing Units or federally-assisted affordable housing Units demolished on the same site within two years of the beginning of the Application Acceptance Period, this provision does not apply.

 (g) Proximity of Development Sites.
-If two or more Competitive HTC Applications that are proposing Developments serving the same Target Population on contiguous sites or on sites separated by not more than 1,000 feet where the intervening property does not have a clear and apparent economic reason and/or was not created for the apparent purpose of creating separation under this rule, or on sites carved out of either a single parcel or a group of contiguous parcels that were under common ownership or control at any time during the preceding twenty-four month period are submitted in the same program year, the lower scoring Application, including consideration of tie-breaker factors if there are tied scores, will be considered a non-priority Application and will not be reviewed unless the higher scoring Application is terminated or withdrawn.
+If two or more Competitive HTC Applications, regardless of the Applicant(s), are proposing Developments serving the same Target Population on sites separated by 1,000 feet or less, the lower scoring Application, including consideration of tie-breakers, will be considered ineligible and will not be reviewed unless the higher scoring Application is terminated or withdrawn, if:

+(1) The intervening property does not have a clear and apparent economic reason that existed prior to January 1 of the current year;

+(2) The separation was created for the apparent purpose of creating separation under this rule;

+(3) The sites were created on land under common or Affiliate ownership, or Control at any time during the twenty-four month period preceding the start of the Application Acceptance Period; or

+(4) A change was made to the Development Site presented at Pre-Application to avoid this requirement.

 §11.4 Tax Credit Request and Award Limits

 (a) Credit Amount (Competitive HTC Only). (§2306.6711(b)) The Board may not award or allocate to an Applicant, Developer, Affiliate, or Guarantor (unless the Guarantor is also the General Contractor or provides the guaranty only during the construction period, and is not a Principal of the Applicant, Developer or Affiliate of the Development Owner) Housing Tax Credits in an aggregate amount greater than $3 million in a single Application Round.
-Prior to July 15, an Applicant that has Applications pending for more than $3 million in credit may notify staff in writing or by email of the Application(s) they will not pursue in order to bring their request within the $3 million cap.
+Prior to posting the agenda for the last Board meeting in June, an Applicant that has Applications pending for more than $3 million in credit may notify staff in writing or by email of the Application(s) they will not pursue in order to bring their request within the $3 million cap.
 Any other Applications they do not wish to pursue will remain on the waiting list if not otherwise terminated.
-If the Applicant has not made this self-selection by this date, staff will assign first priority to an Application that will enable the Department to comply with the state and federal non-profit set-asides and second to the highest scoring Application, including consideration of tie-breakers if there are tied scores.
+If the Applicant has not made this self-selection by this date, staff will assign first priority to an Application that will enable the Department to comply with the state and federal non-profit set-asides, and second priority to the highest scoring Application, including consideration of tie-breakers if there are tied scores.
 The Application(s) that does not meet Department criteria will not be considered a priority Application and will not be reviewed unless the Applicant withdraws a priority Application.
 All entities that are under common Control are Affiliates.
 For purposes of determining the $3 million limitation, a Person is not deemed to be an Applicant, Developer, Affiliate, or Guarantor solely because it:

-(1) raises or provides equity;
+(1) Raises or provides equity;

-(2) provides "qualified commercial financing;"
+(2) Provides "qualified commercial financing;"